ArturDorfman/interview-prepper/content/guide/javascript.md

 }
 ```

-#### What is the difference between var, let, and const.
+#### What is the difference between var, let, and const?
 In what cases should be used?
 A table summary showing the differences between these keywords.

 | KEYWORD   | SCOPE                  | REDECLARATION & REASSIGNMENT   | HOISTING                     |